dib-lab/2015-khmer-wok4-multimap/2015-wok-labelhash.rst

   This is enough to do some things (like counting transcripts) but for many purposes (like pileups / variant calling via mapping) we would need to do something with higher resolution.

-* right now, if there's *any* match to a tag in the graph, all of the labels on that tag get reported.
-It's easy to instead change the behavior so that only those labels that appear on *all* tags are reported - this might be useful when (for example) mapping longer fragments than reads.

 * there's no reason we couldn't come up with different tagging and labeling schemes that focus on features of interests - specific variants, or